 Why did a Japanese Unification Church (Moon church) member kill her Korean husband?

-Updated on March 27, 2018 with information about her January 2013 court hearing
+Updated in 2018 with information about Mrs Park’s January 2013 court hearing.

 Top photo: Moon and Hak Ja Han conduct a mass wedding in Seoul in 1995.
 (Mrs Miyuki Park was married to her Korean husband there.
 It seems he was not a believer, but just went to the church to get a wife.
 He was an alcoholic who beat and abused her.)
 Lower photo: Reverend Sun Myung Moon who died in September 2012.